 Knowing when a pawn is weak or strong and how you can use it is key in the endgame to know how to leverage your assets in a given position.
+Everyone knows a passed pawn often gives you a winning endgame.
 But the strength (or the weakness) of your pawns must be taken into consideration as early as in the middlegame.
 The most important types of pawns are:

 - passed pawns